Newspapers

-My God, Yoko Ono turns 70 February 18.
+My God Yoko turns 80 on February 18th.
 The Most Famous Widow in the World is still going strong.
-It's time to give this woman her props, her due.
+It's time to give this woman her props.
+Her due.

-Yoko of the long, wild hair, the "bed-in," and the peace marches.
-Yoko, the artist who turned the world on end because she dared to love John Lennon.
-Ono has been immortalized in song, both by her late husband and other musicians.
-Who can forget that 1991 Barenaked Ladies song "Be My Yoko Ono:"
+Yoko of the long, wild hair, the "bed in" and the peace marches.
+Yoko, the artist of turned the world on end because she dared to love John Lennon.

 (Don't blame it on Yokey)...